Jaygagaga/ProNoG/README.md

 We provide the code (in pytorch) and datasets for our paper [**"Non-Homophilic Graph Pre-Training and Prompt Learning"**](https://arxiv.org/abs/2408.12594v4), which is accepted by SIGKDD 2025.

+## UPDATE for running the codes

+Please run execute_hetero_NC.py first.
+Two csv files "neighbors.csv", "neighbors_2hops.csv" will be generated and saved to speed up for other excutions.
+Otherwise, use `find_2hop_neighbors` function from utils.process file to generate neighbors and neighbors_2hops.

 ## Description

 The repository is organised as follows: